Barking

 Barking is a behavior that is so inherent to dogs that it can be difficult to change.
 Dogs bark for reasons like boredom, frustration, excitement, attention seeking, guarding, greeting, play, or anxiety.
 To change the behavior, you must first determine why your dog is barking and then address that issue.

-Punishment, like penny cans, spray bottles, leash corrections or yelling may stop the behavior momentarily, but it’s not a permanent fix.
+Punishment, like penny cans, spray bottles, leash corrections, or yelling may stop the behavior momentarily, but it’s not a permanent fix.
 And dogs frequently associate the trigger with the punishment – meaning that your dog may now develop a fear of other dogs, people, sounds, or whatever else he was barking at when punished.
-Instead, learn to manage the situations that cause barking and teach your dog an alternative behavior.
+Instead, you can learn to manage the situations that cause barking and teach your dog an alternative behavior.

 Attention Barking

 If your dog barks for attention, it’s not to annoy you.
 Rather, your dog is expressing an unmet need or simply doing what’s worked before.
 Do you yell “quiet” or toss your dog treats after he barks to try to keep him quiet?
-If so, you’ve created a pattern of bark-bark-bark, treat and attention in an endless cycle.
+If so, you’ve created a pattern of bark-bark-bark, treat, and attention in an endless cycle.
 Think about when your dog barks for attention and how you could change that routine.
-Maybe prepare frozen Kongs or an interactive toy ahead of time to occupy your dog while you’re on that zoom call.
+Maybe prepare frozen Kongs or an interactive toy ahead of time to occupy your dog while you’re on that Zoom call.
 You might even try short practice calls, so your dog can get used to the sounds and the change in your voice, as he chills out in his crate or pen or on his mat.
 Make sure your dog gets attention without barking for it.
-Spend time training or playing with your dog, and give your dog opportunities for exercise and mental stimulation each day.
+Spend time training or playing with your dog and give your dog opportunities for exercise and mental stimulation each day.
 For ideas, see Boredom Barking below.

 Boredom Barking